Accidents happen and Permanent Marker seems to be the bane of many an existence. The good news is help is at hand.

 How To Remove Permanent Marker Video

 We have included a video that shows you how to remove Permanent Pen from Clothes.
+We are sure that you will find this comes in very handy.
 Click Play above to view now ^